If you are interested in participating, contact us!

 Maintain Your Dental Appointments

 Dentists and dental hygienists can remove the build-up of plaque from smoking as well as examine the mouth for oral cancer.
-Smokers must continue going to the dentist routinely to preserve dental hygiene.
+Smokers must continue going to the dentist routinely to preserve oral health.

 Treatment & the Effectiveness of Nicotine Replacements